Polymorphism in Java: Compile time and Runtime Polymorphism

 Runtime Polymorphism specifies the depiction of run time by using overriding.

-This particular method in Java redefines a superclass method by generating the same name, parameters, and data types in a subclass.
+This particular Java method redefines a superclass method by generating the same name, parameters, and data types in a subclass.

 //A Simple made up Instance to show method overriding in Java